2025-NTNU-Software-Engineering-Team-1/new-front-end-2025Team1/src/docs/problem-admin-manual/02-config.md

-# Configuration Guide
+# Configuration Settings Manual

-This section covers: Allowed Languages, Tags, Quota, Accepted Format, AI VTuber, Trial Mode, Network & Sidecars, and Artifact Collection.
+This section explains the configuration settings for problems, including submission rules, Trial Mode, AI VTuber, Network settings, and Artifact Collection.

 ---

+## 1. General Submission Rules

-## Allowed Languages
+### Allowed Languages

-- Example supported languages: C / C++ / Python (stored as a bitmask internally)
-- This affects:
-  - Which languages students can submit in
-  - Allowed file extensions for AI VTuber AC files and Trial AC files (e.g. `.c`, `.cpp`, `.py`)
+Specifies the programming languages (e.g., C, C++, Python) that students can use for submission.
+This setting determines the language options available to students and the accepted file extensions for AI VTuber and Trial Mode.
+Internally, these are stored using a bitmask.

+### Tags
+Used to categorize problems.
+Multiple tags should be separated by commas (e.g., `dp,math,greedy`).
+The system automatically trims whitespace and removes empty strings.

+### Quota
+Limits the number of times a student can submit a solution.
+* `-1`: Unlimited submissions.
+* `1 to 500`: Specific submission limit.

+### Accepted Format
+* **Code**: Students submit a single source file.
+* **Zip**: Students upload a zip archive.
+You can set a `Max Zip Size (MB)` between 1 and 1000 (default is 50).

 ---

-## Tags
+## 2. Trial Mode

-- Enter multiple tags separated by commas (e.g. `dp,math,greedy`)
-- The system will auto-trim and remove empty entries
+Enabling Trial Mode provides a testing interface for students to verify their code before final submission.

+* **Trial Max Number**: Limits test attempts.
+Use `-1` for unlimited or `1 to 500` for a specific limit.
+* **Visibility & Downloads**: Configure whether students can view stdout/stderr or download output files.
+* **Public Test Data (.zip)**: Upload a zip containing only `.in` files for public testing.
+The file size limit is 1GB.
+* **AC Files (Trial)**: At least one correct reference file (AC file) must be uploaded if Trial Mode is enabled.

 ---

-## Quota

-- `-1`: Unlimited
-- `1 ~ 500`: Limit on the number of submissions
+## 3. AI VTuber (AI Assistant)

+### Frontend Verification
+When enabled, the system verifies that:
+1. At least one API Key is selected.
+2. At least one AC file is uploaded as a reference for the AI.

+### Model & API Keys
+* **AI Model**: Select available models (e.g., Gemini) from the UI.
+* **API Keys**: Provided by the Course.
+You can search by Key Name to auto-scroll to specific entries.
+Hover over the help icon to see the recommended number of keys.

 ---

-## Accepted Format (code / zip)
+## 4. Network & Sidecars

+### Network Access Model
+* **Whitelist**: Blocks all traffic except for the specified IPs/URLs.
+* **Blacklist**: Allows all traffic except for the specified IPs/URLs.
+* **IP / URL List**: Add entries using the multi-input component.

-### code
+### Sidecars (Sandbox Environment)

-- Students submit a single source file (typical OJ behavior)
+Auxiliary containers (e.g., DB, Cache, or Local Judge Helpers) can be added by defining the image name, environment variables, and arguments.

-### zip
+### Dockerfiles.zip (Custom Environments)

-- Students submit a zip archive
-- You can set `Max Zip Size (MB)` (range 1~1000, default 50)
+When uploading custom environment configurations, the following structure is required:
+1. The zip must contain at least one `Dockerfile`.
+2. Each file must follow the path: `environment_folder/Dockerfile` (e.g., `python311/Dockerfile`).
+3. The system will parse and list the detected environments for user confirmation.

 ---

-## Trial Mode

-When Trial Mode is enabled, extra features appear on testing/trial pages (e.g., uploading example AC files, limiting trial count).

-### Trial Max Number

-- `-1`: Unlimited
-- `1 ~ 500`: Limit on trial runs

-### Result Visible / Downloadable

-- `Result Visible`: Allows viewing of stdout/stderr and output details (backend-dependent)
-- `Result Downloadable`: Allows downloading of output files (backend-dependent)

-### Upload Public Test Data (.zip)

-- **The zip must contain only `.in` files**
-- File size is checked on the frontend (current UI shows ≤ 1GB)

-### Upload AC Files (Trial)

-- Must upload at least one AC file when Trial Mode is enabled
-- File extensions are determined by Allowed Languages (e.g. `.c`, `.cpp`, `.py`)

----

-## AI VTuber

-### Frontend validation when enabling

-When enabling AI VTuber, frontend validation checks that:

-- At least one API Key is selected
-- At least one AC file is uploaded

-### AI Model

-- The UI allows choosing available models (e.g. Gemini, depending on platform)

-### Upload AC Files (AI VTuber)

-- File extensions follow Allowed Languages
-- Purpose: provide reference AC program files for the AI

-### API Keys

-- API keys are retrieved per course and marked Active / Inactive
-- You can search by key name and the UI will auto-scroll to the match
-- A help icon shows suggested key counts and tips

----

-## Network & Sidecars

-### Network Access Model (Whitelist / Blacklist)

-- **Whitelist**: Only IPs/URLs on the list are allowed; all others are blocked
-- **Blacklist**: Only IPs/URLs on the list are blocked; all others are allowed

-### IP / URL List

-- Use the multi-entry input to add items
-- Ensure formatting is correct (e.g. IP: `8.8.8.8`; URL: `example.com`)

-### Sidecars (Sandbox environment)

-- You can add sidecar containers (image, name, env, args, etc.)
-- Use case: provide auxiliary services for testing such as DB, cache, or local judge helpers

-### Dockerfiles.zip (custom environments)

-When a zip is uploaded, the frontend checks:

-1. The zip must contain at least one `Dockerfile`
-2. Each Dockerfile must follow the structure `environment_folder/Dockerfile` (e.g. `python311/Dockerfile`)
-3. The frontend will parse and present the `environment_folder` list and allow removing environments

-> If the structure is invalid, the upload is rejected and the selection is cleared.

----

-## Artifact Collection
+## 5. Artifact Collection

-Select which artifact types should be retained or made available for download:
+Select which files should be preserved or made available for download after execution:

-- `Compiled Binary`: the compiled binary file
-- `Student Artifact (zip)`: the student's submitted zip

-This setting is stored in `config.artifactCollection`.
+* **Compiled Binary**: The binary file generated after compilation.
+* **Student Artifact (zip)**: The original zip archive submitted by the student.